AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/assign-profiles-aem.md

 ---
 # Assigning AEM Product Profiles {#assign-profiles-aem}

-Once you have your cloud resources configured, you will need to grant your team access to AEM itself using AEM product profiles.
+Once you have read the previous document in this onboarding journey, [Create Environments,](create-environments.md) and have your cloud resources configured, you will need to grant your team access to AEM itself using AEM product profiles.

 ## Objective {#objective}